NathanSmith1922/Nathan.Smith1922/README.md

 # 🏋🏻‍♂️ Nathan Smith
-Software Engineer with a focus on full stack development.\
+**`Software Engineer (Ai)`**\
-Currently a third year at UNSW studying Computer Science (Artificial Intelligence) / Economics
+Hi I'm Nathan, a software engineer with a focus for full stack development, passionate about developing and collaborating on well documented and maintained technologies.
+I am currently a third year at UNSW studying Computer Science (Artificial Intelligence) and Economics looking for new and interesting opportunities! :)

 ---
 ### Languages and Frameworks